xenago/nix-scripts/guacamole/README.md

 1. Edit the compose file:

   * Replace `192.168.1.19` with the host IP address (it may be possible to use other networking modes to avoid this, but I generally find it easiest to do this if the host has a static private ipv4 address)
-  * Add the temporary environment variable to set the root database password to `testing`:
+  * Add the temporary environment variable to set the root database password:

         environment:
-          - MYSQL_ROOT_PASSWORD=testing
+          - MYSQL_ROOT_PASSWORD=set-your-random-root-password-here

 2. Generate the db initialization script: